ilkhem/icebeem/README.md

 on a SLURM equipped server.
 You may have to change the `#SBATCH` configuration flags in the script according to your system.

-This script sets `--nSims` to `1`, and allows the user to select the seeds for which to run the experiments using the `--array` flag of `sbatch`.
+This script sets `--n-sims` to `1`, and allows the user to select the seeds for which to run the experiments using the `--array` flag of `sbatch`.
 The rest of the arguments/flags can be passed as arguments of `slurm_main.sbatch`:
 ```
 sbatch --array=some_seed_values slurm_main.sbatch --the_rest_of_the_arguments